Yusra230/WorkTrace/README.md

 # WorkTrace

-**Competency evidence for AI-native work.**
+**AI changed how people create work.
+WorkTrace changes how we evaluate it.**

-WorkTrace does not only evaluate a final answer.
+WorkTrace captures competency evidence for AI-native work.
 It records how a person investigates a problem, works with AI, checks suggestions, makes decisions, and explains their reasoning.

 ## The Problem

-In AI-assisted work, a polished final answer is no longer enough.
+AI makes polished output easier to produce.
+That makes traditional assessment less reliable when it measures only the final result.

-A person can use AI to produce a strong answer without showing whether they understood the problem, checked the evidence, verified the AI output, or made the decision themselves.
-A final-answer-only assessment misses that process.
+A strong answer alone cannot show whether someone understood the problem, checked the evidence, verified the AI output, or made the decision themselves.
+Final-answer-only assessment misses the work that led to the answer.

 ## The Idea